Goffs Oak: History

 The village is named after the Goff family, who owned much of the land in the area, and is symbolised by the original Old Oak, said to be several hundred years old before it fell in the 1950s.
 Its replacement fell itself after severe damage during the storm of 1987.
+The Spurs squad, during the mid-1950s, used to run down Burton Lane as part of their "circuit" training, back to their training ground on Brookfield Lane.

 The village centre is marked by a War Memorial which was unveiled on 20 December 1920 and is inscribed with the names of 32 men from the village who were killed in the First World War.
 A further three names were added following the Second World War.
-The houses north-east of the memorial were originally the police station.
-Next to the police station was a civil defence siren which was regularly tested in the 1960s, as part of the national defence at the height of the Cold War.
-The siren could be heard across the whole village area.
+The houses on Goffs Lane north-east of the memorial were opened in 1895 as the village's Metropolitan Police station, possibly after lobbying from Lady Meux about rising crime on her Theobalds estate.
+Even after the station's closure and sale in 1972, the area remained part of Y Division (later District) until it was transferred to Hertfordshire Constabulary in 2000.
+Next to the police station was a civil defence siren as part of the national defence at the height of the Cold War, which was regularly tested in the 1960s and could be heard across the whole village area.

 Goffs Oak has been used as a film location.
 In the 1970s, Timeslip, a popular children's science fiction series, was filmed at Burnt Farm Army Camp in Silver Street.
-Gerry Anderson's The Protectors, filmed in the 1970s and starring Robert Vaughn also used the former army camp as a location.
+The Protectors, filmed in the 1970s and starring Robert Vaughn, also used the former army camp as a location.

-The Spurs squad, during the mid 1950s, used to run down Burton Lane as part of their "circuit" training, back to their training ground on Brookfield Lane.